Tulip-Dev/tulip/doc/user/algorithm.rst

 Resizing
 ========

 Tulip provides two resizing algorithms.
-Those tools can be used to modify the *viewSize* property (by default) according to some parameters and another property.
-Several additionnal options allows you to control the visualization transformations through the minimum and maximum size allowed, the type of element to modify (edge or node) or the proportion to respect.
+Those tools can be used to set the *viewSize* property (by default) according to some parameters and another property.
+Several additional options allows you to control the visualization transformations through the minimum and maximum size allowed, the type of element to modify (edge or node) or the proportion to preserve.

 .. _algo_select: